telus-agcg/cast-ui/README.md

 Commits on these branches will trigger new releases.

-When starting a new feature or bug fix, create a branch from `beta`.
+When starting a new feature or bugfix, create a branch from `beta`.
 This will add your work to the collection of work going out in the next release and allow for a beta release to be tested by QA and other teams before going out in production.

+Example branch names:

+- `fix(select): update select border`
+- `feat(button): add new prop`
+- `BREAKING CHANGE: remove a certain prop from all components`

+**Note: a space after the `:` is necessary for the build to work**

 #### Local Testing